Daylight (Maroon 5 song): Chart performance

 "Daylight" debuted at number 70 on the ARIA Charts.
-"Daylight" is the band's thirteenth top 100 single and follows on from their last three consecutive tracks that all peaked at number 2 – "Moves Like Jagger" (in August, 2011), "Payphone" (in June, 2012) and "One More Night" (in August, 2012).
+"Daylight" is the band's thirteenth top 100 single and follows on from their last three consecutive tracks that all peaked at number 2 – "Moves like Jagger" (in August, 2011), "Payphone" (in June, 2012) and "One More Night" (in August, 2012).
 It later climbed to number 37, on November 25, 2012.
 The song re-entered only on January 27, 2013, at number 19, becoming its peak position.
 In New Zealand, the song debuted at number 32 on the RIANZ chart week of December 24, 2012.
 The following week, it climbed to number 23, remaining the position for a further week.
 Later, it jumped to number 19, while in its fifth week, it peaked at number 11.

 "Daylight" debuted at number 77 on the Billboard Hot 100 chart, on the week ending December 22, 2012.
 The same week, it also debuted on the Adult Pop Songs, at number 37.
 Later, the song climbed to number 58 on the Hot 100 chart, becoming the "Greatest Gainer", on the week ending December 29, 2012.
 In its third week, the song gave a climb to number 46.
 In its eighth week, the song jumped to number 17, while in its ninth week, it climbed to number 14.
 In its tenth week, the song jumped to number 7, after its performance at the Grammys, becoming their seventh Hot 100 top 10 single.
 As of June 2014, the song has sold 2,169,000 copies in the US.

 In Canada, the song debuted at number 95, before climbing to number 54, becoming the "Greatest Gainer".
 In its sixth week, the song jumped to number 10, becoming their eighth top-ten single in Canada, while being the first time that they have three top-ten singles from the same album.

 Music videos

 The Daylight Project video

 On September 18, 2012, the band announced on their website: "We need YOUR help for our next music video.
 We're asking YOU to record and share 'YOUR story', and that recording may be handpicked to appear in the video for our third single, 'Daylight', directed by Jonas Åkerlund."
 Levine says, "As different as we all are, there are common themes that bring us together, inspire and show everyone what is important today.
 With this video, we'll present the world today and beyond, creating more than just a music video."
 They also launched a website called "The Daylight Project" for more information and the people to submit their video.
-The video premiered through E! and Vevo on December 10, 2012.
+The completed video is premiered through E! and Vevo on December 10, 2012.
 The accompanying music video sees fans express things they love and hate throughout, after the band asked them to submit entries online.